ricksonoliveira/scraper/README.md

 6. **Enhanced Security**: Implement rate limiting, CAPTCHA verification, and more robust user permissions.

 7. **Distributed Scraping**: Scale the application using Elixir's distributed capabilities to handle very large websites.

+8. **Frontend Responsiveness**: Improve the frontend responsiveness and user experience for mobile devices.

 Cheers! 🍾